 Total Cost First Year | $962 |

 The best part of owning an espresso machine is being able to use a variety of beans and roasts.
-You can choose any type of espresso beans: french roast, dark roast, medium roast, or light roast.
-Personally, I prefer light roast to medium roast coffee beans.
+Choose any type of espresso beans: french roast, dark roast, medium roast, or light roast.
+Personally, I prefer light roast coffee beans or medium roast coffee beans.

 Breville Espresso Machine Review

-I've never had any mechanical issues with my machine.
-The only thing I've had to do for maintenance is to function the clean mode of the machine and change out the water filter.
-I purchased an off-brand cleaning tablet container from Amazon.
+I've never had any mechanical issues with my espresso machine.
+Maintenance is simple, just function the "clean mode" of the machine (using an espresso machine cleaning tablet) and change out the water filter.
+I purchased an off-brand espresso machine cleaning tablet and water tank filter from Amazon.

-- Try medium roast whole bean coffee beans instead of the traditional espresso dark roasted coffee beans.
-I have never had a better espresso, cappuccino, or latte outside of my home.
-My friends and family think the same thing and joke about me traveling to see them with my espresso machine.
+- Try light roast whole bean coffee or medium roast whole bean coffee instead of the traditional espresso dark roasted coffee beans.
+I LOVE light roast espresso, which isn't normally served in coffee shops.
+My friends and family joke about me traveling to see them with my espresso machine.
+For longer trips, I have seriously contemplated bringing my machine with me.
+Kind of like checking a stroller or car seat- I will be checking my espresso machine, thank you!

 - Use filtered water in the water tank.
-The tank has its filter, but I prefer to use already filtered water to begin with.
+The tank has its filter, but I prefer to use already filtered water.
 It will reduce the amount of build-up and scaling that occurs naturally with these machines.

-I used a Nespresso machine every day for three years.
+I used Nespresso coffee machines every day for three years.
 I still enjoy Nespresso coffee drinks when I visit my family.
-However, if I compare a Nespresso vs an espresso machine, I am so glad I switched over to my own espresso machine.

 The Best Coffee Desserts